DataDog/documentation/content/en/security/application_security/code_security/setup/python.md

 ### Third-Party library compatibility note

-Code Security modifies Python code at runtime, which can cause conflicts with other third-party Python libraries that perform similar code transformations, especially:
+Code Security modifies Python code at runtime, which can cause conflicts with other third-party Python libraries that perform similar code transformations, especially but not limited to:

 - Numba
 - JAX